limey-bean/Anacapa/README.md

     			     GTGYCAGCMGCCGCGGTAA
 			         >18S
 			         GTACACACCGCCCGTC
-	-r	path to file with forward primers in fasta format e.g. 	 >16s
+	-r	path to file with reverse primers in fasta format e.g. 	 >16s
     			     GGACTACNVGGGTWTCTAAT
     			     >18S
 			         TGATCCTTCTGCAGGTTCACCTAC
-	-g	If .fastq read are not compressed: -g (no argument need) -c	To modify the allowed cutadapt error for 3' adapter and 5' primer adapter trimming: 0.0 to 1.0 (default 0.3) -p	To modify the allowed cutadapt error 3' primer sorting and trimming: 0.0 to 1.0 (default 0.3) -q	To modify the minimum quality score allowed: 0 - 40 (default 35)
+	-g	If .fastq read are uncompressed: -g (no argument need) -c	To modify the allowed cutadapt error for 3' adapter and 5' primer adapter trimming: 0.0 to 1.0 (default 0.3) -p	To modify the allowed cutadapt error 3' primer sorting and trimming: 0.0 to 1.0 (default 0.3) -q	To modify the minimum quality score allowed: 0 - 40 (default 35)